drdukegledhill/SimpleDT4UE/UnityDemo/README.md

 - Ensure the server is running before starting the client
 - Check the console for network connection errors
-- Verify the server IP address is correct
+- Verify the server hostname is correct

 ## License